|home | vita | publications | talks | research|

 The Alexander von Humboldt-Foundation produced a film about me and my work.
 If you are interested, click here for the English version and here for the German version.
 I discuss some of my work in this podcast (in German).
 Here is an interview with me in the Reasoner.
 Another interview can be found here (English) and here (German).
 An interview with Cogito, the journal of LMU's philosophy students, can be found here.
 For a recent account of my work, click here for the English version and here for the German version.
 A feature story (in German) about me, which appeared in the Süddeutsche Zeitung, can be found here.

 Together with Hannes Leitgeb I am currently teaching a Massive Open Online Course (MOOC) on Introduction to Mathematical Philosophy.
-MOOCs in general and our course in particular were recently discussed in Detschlandradio Kultur.
-Click here to listen to the (German) broadcast.
+MOOCs in general and our course in particular were recently discussed in a film on German TV (click here to watch the film) and in Deutschlandradio Kultur (click here to listen to the broadcast).
 For a discussion of learning and teaching in a global classroom, have a look at this article in Lab Times.